wkl/chain-replication/README.txt

 OTHER COMMENTS
 --------------

-- Pseudo-code may be not updated.
+- Pseudo-code is not updated.
+- Distalgo currently does not run on OS X.
+- Phase 4 is implemented with C++.